chesslogical/kiss/README.md

 Each folder is its own app.

-ONE command for each app  (the file name to encrypt) . automatically encrypts or decrypts the file in place.
+ONE command for each app  (the file name to encrypt) .
+Automatically encrypts or decrypts the file in place.

 Made ONLY for linux.
+That is because atomic overwrite options are a bit different in linux than windows or mac